Starkka15/Vortex/README.md

 # Vortex for Linux

 A fork of [Nexus Mods' Vortex](https://github.com/Nexus-Mods/Vortex) mod manager ported to run natively on Linux.
 This project aims to bring full Vortex functionality to Linux users, including Proton/Wine-aware game discovery, save management, and mod deployment for Steam games running through Proton.
+At least while we wait for an official Vortex Linux Build.

 > **This is an experimental build.** It has been tested on a single system (Ubuntu Linux) with a limited set of games.
 What works for me may not work for you — different distros, desktop environments, filesystem layouts, and Proton versions can all introduce issues.
 Bug reports are welcome, but please go in with the expectation that things may break.